gamalkevin/linux-hub/Linux_Basics/git-setup.md

 Warning: Permanently added 'github.com' (ED25519) to the list of known hosts.
 Hi gamalkevin!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```
+**Note:**
+As you might have noticed, I named my key with a personal identifier `manjarokey`.
+I have multiple Linux systems installed in various places (work, home, portable HDDs), so I decided to give unique names to each SSH key.

 Setting successful; now moving on to...

 ---